 Quivira is open to hunting annually from September 1 through February 28 only in selected areas.
 Within the appropriate season, hunting is allowed for geese, ducks, pheasant, quail, snipe, rail, rabbit and squirrel.
-Quivira has its own special regulations (see link below); otherwise state laws apply for things such as bag limits, permits, etc. Hunting for sandhill crane, deer, and turkey is not allowed.
+At present, there is no hunting season at Quivira for deer, cranes, wild turkey, or any other species not listed above.
+Quivira has its own special regulations (see link below); otherwise state laws apply for things such as bag limits, permits, etc. Only steel, bismuth, or other approved non-toxic shot is allowed, and the possession of lead shot is prohibited at Quivira.
+Hunting for sandhill crane, deer, and turkey is not allowed.
 Trapping is not permitted at Quivira.
 For a hunting map and specific regulations, click one of the links below or stop by the Visitors Center or one of the many information kiosks located around the Refuge.

 For information about specific hunting regulations, contact the Kansas Department of Wildlife, Parks, and Tourism (KDWPT) at 620-672-5911 (Pratt) or 316-683-8069 (Wichita).
 Hunting licenses are not available at Quivira, and may be purchased from KDWPT offices or online from the KDWPT website.
 All you need are a credit card and a printer.
 For more information about how to get your license, go to the KDWPT website at www.ksoutdoors.com.
 For deer hunting in the area (not on the Refuge) the KDWPT has a referral service.
 Call them at 1-888-497-8661 to get information on local landowners who may allow deer hunting on their property.
 All other hunting and fishing questions should be directed to 620-672-5911.